SophiaA2021/ICT302_Group3/content/posts/Ikenna_week11.md

 draft: false
 ---

-This week talked about contribution in the group
+This week we talked about contribution in the group and reiterated our roles.